Abraham 1980 AM – 2155 AM, contemporaneous with Noah, Shem, Nimrod, Eber, Jacob

 Obviously Arphaxad was not a righteous clan leader / father figure for Abraham.
 As long as Abram was in the land of the Chaldeans, like Bible believers in 16th century England or Shadrach, Meshach and Abednego in Babylon, he would have been subject to its laws.

 “Nebuchadnezzar spake and said unto them, Is it true, O Shadrach, Meshach, and Abednego, do not ye serve my gods, nor worship the golden image which I have set up?…if ye worship not, ye shall be cast the same hour into the midst of a burning fiery furnace; and who is that God that shall deliver you out of my hands?
-Shadrach, Meshach, and Abednego, answered and said to the king, O Nebuchadnezzar, we are not careful to answer thee in this matter.
-If it be so, our God whom we serve is able to deliver us from the burning fiery furnace, and he will deliver us out of thine hand, O king.
-But if not, be it known unto thee, O king, that we will not serve thy gods, nor worship the golden image which thou hast set up.
+Shadrach, Meshach, and Abednego, answered…be it known unto thee, O king, that we will not serve thy gods, nor worship the golden image which thou hast set up.
 Then was Nebuchadnezzar full of fury, and the form of his visage was changed against Shadrach, Meshach, and Abednego: therefore he spake, and commanded that they should heat the furnace one seven times more than it was wont to be heated.
 And he commanded the most mighty men that were in his army to bind Shadrach, Meshach, and Abednego, and to cast them into the burning fiery furnace.”
 (Dan 3:14-20)

-Now that we understand Abraham’s cultural background, especially his Hebrew heritage, we are ready to study our father’s life.
+Now that we understand Abraham’s cultural background, especially his choice to become a citizen in the Hebrew rather than the Chaldean nation, we are ready to study our father’s life.

 The book of Jasher, which is referenced twice in scripture thus confirming its reliability as a source, gives historical details of Abram’s early life and the culture from which he was sent out.
 Though not described in the Bible, these details are credible, and more trustworthy than my imagination.
 The timeline documented in Genesis 11 places Abram’s early years smack in the middle of Nimrod’s violent and idolatrous culture so this much is verified in scripture.
 Other details match historical events involving other Spirit-empowered men of God so are valid.
 One thing is certain, Abram didn’t just go through a daily routine of making a living, and if his biography isn’t exactly as recorded by Jasher it would be close to it.